sourcegraph/about/content/blogposts/2024/the-death-of-the-junior-developer.md

 <img src="https://storage.googleapis.com/sourcegraph-assets/blog/the-death-of-the-junior-developer/cabin-in-the-woods.png" alt="Cabin in the Woods" style={{maxWidth: '200px'}} />

-GPT's redesign was *awful* – but not when you looked directly at it.
+GPT's redesign was awful – but not when you looked directly at it.
 Up close it was downright cozy.

-You had to pull back and look at the design in the broader context of support, maintenance, upgrades, add-ons, and a bunch of other dimensions that are critically important to software design and engineering.
-With that wider lens, it was a bad train wreck waiting to happen.
+You had to pull back and look at the design in the broader context of its interactions with other subsystems, but also support, maintenance, upgrades, add-ons, and a bunch of other dimensions that are critically important to software design and engineering.
+With that wider lens, it was an Unbreakable-level train wreck waiting to happen.

 But it was wearing a superb disguise.
 A less experienced dev would surely have fallen for it.
 I could feel the power and the attraction of the approach it was espousing, the force of the arguments backing it.
-The whole thing was appealingly packaged, technically correct, and laid out for you to just take it and run.
+The whole thing was appealingly packaged, technically correct, and laid out for you to just take it and run!
+(My pal Chris Smith says the word I'm looking for is "specious".
+So yeah, that.)

 And it just hit me all at once how hilariously inappropriate and potentially dangerous this answer was.
 It was so impressive and so spooky.
 I laughed and laughed, like a little kid watching bubble bath plant monsters replacing all the people.